panlatent/boost/README.md

 ## License

-The Boost is open-sourced software licensed under the MIT license.
+The Seven/Boost is open-sourced software licensed under the MIT license.